rmcanany/SolidEdgeHousekeeper/README.md

 - `PT` stands for 'Plain Text'.
 It is simple to use, but finds literal matches only.
 - `WC` stands for 'Wild Card'.
 You use `*`, `?`  `[charlist]`, and `[!charlist]` according to the VB Like syntax.
 - `RX` stands for 'Regex'.
-It is a more comprehensive (and notorious) method of matching text.
+It is a more comprehensive (and notoriously cryptic) method of matching text.

 The search *is not* case sensitive, the replacement *is*.
 For example, say the search is `aluminum`, the replacement is `ALUMINUM`, and the property value is `Aluminum 6061-T6`.
 Then the new value would be `ALUMINUM 6061-T6`.